Ell-i/ELL-i-KiCAD-Boards/TSYS01/README.md

 If you are using the provided arduino library to communicate with the TSYS01, you can enable additional debug prints from inside the library by adding: #define TSYS_DEBUG 1 in the beginning of you sketch.
 This will enable additional debug prints from inside the library and should help in localizing the problem.
-Enabling the debug prints should reveal weather the program performs all the steps required for successfully getting a temperature value.
+Enabling the debug prints should reveal whether the program performs all the steps required for successfully getting a temperature value.
 These steps are: The reset signal should be sent to the microcontroller after the power has been applied.
 You should wait 4 ms before sending additional commands to the sensor after reset.
 The calibration parameters should be read from the TSYS01 sensor.